 Taxes become due on November 1 and are delinquent if not paid by December 31.
 Penalties are applied monthly to taxes paid after December 31.
 Both City and County real estate and personal property taxes are paid to the County.

 You are allowed no more than four companion animals over six months in age.
-This can be a combination of dogs, cats or pot bellied pigs.
+This can be a combination of dogs, cats or pot-bellied pigs.
 All pets must be vaccinated for rabies by a licensed veterinarian and registered with the City of Cameron when they reach six months of age.
 Pet tags are due by January 31st of each year.
-The cost of each tag is $15 unless the pet is spayed or neutered, and then the cost is $10.
+The fee for pet tags is different if reduced if the pet is spayed/neutered.
 Proof of spay/neuter must be verified by a licensed veterinarian.
-There will be a $5 late fee starting in February of each year with an additional $5 each month for delinquent tags.
-Replacement tags are $2 per tag.
+Pet tag fees are listed on the Comprehensive Fee Schedule (found on the 'Forms & Applications' page on this website).